 There is a simple way to measure your psychological immunity.
-It is equal to your power of attention, how long you can sustain your attention at will on any needed topic in an observant manner, letting it reveal to you what it is, not reacting with your mind’s conditioning or personal opinions.
+It is equal to your power of attention.
+This you can determine by how long you can sustain your attention at will on any needed topic in an observant manner, letting it reveal to you what it is, not reacting with your mind’s conditioning or personal opinions.

-For psychological immunity we need a meditative mind that strives to be continually aware, not quick to react and remains centered within, even while confronting external obstacles.
-We need an independent awareness, not one that is dependent upon what others think, feel or say, rooted in our own direct perception and experience of our own consciousness.
+For psychological immunity we need a meditative mind that strives to be continually aware, not quick to react, and remains centered within even while confronting external obstacles.
+We need an independent awareness, not one that is dependent upon what others think, feel or say, which is rooted in our own direct perception and the experience of our own consciousness.

-Unfortunately, we are not training our children in the cultivation of attention or even memory, so many attention related health problems are arising.
+Unfortunately, we are not training our children in the cultivation of attention or memory, so many attention related health problems are arising within them.
 We are continually wired into cell phones, music, videos or news.
 We do not give our minds the space to observe and be free.
 We rely upon our equipment to guide us and to store any necessary information.

 The Calm of the Yogi

-Certainly we should try to correct the many iniquities in the world, but we should do so from a place of inner peace and determination, removing the agitation in our own minds as the basis for improving society.
-When we get caught up in fear or anger when confronting difficulties, it indicates external forces have overwhelmed our mental immunity and we do not have sufficient sattva or inner light to act with clarity and a long term vision.
+Certainly we should try to correct the many iniquities in the world, but we should do so from a place of inner peace and determination, removing the agitation in our own minds as the basis for trying to improve society.
+When we get caught up in fear or anger while confronting difficulties, it indicates that external forces have overwhelmed our mental immunity and we do not have sufficient sattva or inner light to act with clarity and a long term vision.